The Grid widget allows widgets to be organized into rows and columns for more accurate positioning in relation to each other.

 When the grid is located in the header or footer area (and not on a title page), column widths can be defined either in millimeters

 or proportionally.
-To switch from one to the other, use the button:
+To switch between them, use the button:

 or